Noah-Huppert/blapchat/README.md

 All server code is located in the `server` directory.

 ## Database
-On first setup run the `dbCreate` task to create Postgres Docker container for development.
+On first setup run the `dbCreate` task to create a Postgres Docker container for development.
 You can use the `dbDestroy` task to delete this Docker container.

 After first setup you can use the `dbStart` and `dbStop` task to manage the Postgres Docker